PseudoDevs/IamGhost/FATAL16.md

-Last updated: 2024-04-02 16:23:38
+Last updated: 2024-04-02 16:24:41
-Random Quote: Independence is happiness. - Susan B. Anthony
+Random Quote: Experience keeps a dear school, but fools will learn in no other. - Benjamin Franklin